codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 #### Workflow steps

-Detailed information
-For running or completed workflows, review the steps as the workflow is being executed.
-Analyze failed steps with the help of logs and additional information.
-Change the

 View the connection between steps in the workflow, the status of each step, and additional information for the step.
-View subsets of steps in the workflow using filters.

 * Visualize the entire flow, starting with the Argo Events that triggered the workflow, followed by the steps in the workflow itself.